 Since Newsome's death, Anderson County, buttressed by state agencies, has demonstrated a shameful lack of transparency.
 It has steadfastly withheld documents, including video surveillance and jail medical records.

 Not surprisingly, the sheriff's office has led the way.
 Citing federal privacy laws, Taylor denied Newsome's son, Regan Kimbrough, his mother's medical records.
 Incredibly, his office also told the Herald-Press it had erased, or taped over, jailhouse video from the day Newsome died.

 On Thursday, the Texas Commission on Jail Standards told the Herald-Press that editors could view a damaged copy of the video in Austin.
 On Monday, however, the commission rescinded the offer, following objections by the Anderson County Sheriff's Office.

 An earlier investigation by the jail standards commission – without an on-site visit – found no violations of state standards in Newsome's death.
 A coroner's report concluded Newsome died of natural causes.

 Commission findings conflict with statements several former jail prisoners made to the Herald-Press.
 They said Newsome, swollen on her left side and bleeding from the mouth, had asked for a doctor for three days, and pleaded for hospital treatment for at least 12 hours, before she died.

 They also said jail staff failed to make hourly face-to-face checks on prisoners, as state jail standards require.

-Concealing information stokes possibly unwarranted suspicion and speculation.
+Concealing information just stokes suspicion and speculation.
 Anderson County should release any documents on Newsome's death, including surveillance video, and put the rumors to rest – assuming, that is, there really is nothing to hide.